UBS tech chief says Credit Suisse integration is on track after test run

 By Oliver Hirt

-ZURICH (Reuters) - UBS's integration of former rival Credit Suisse's clients and data with its own platforms is "bang on target" after a successful test run, its tech chief told Reuters.
+ZURICH (Reuters) -UBS's technology chief is confident that the hugely complex integration of Credit Suisse, bringing its former rival's clients and data onto its own platforms, is "bang on target" after a successful test run.

-UBS CEO Sergio Ermotti has previously flagged that IT integration is one of the biggest risks facing UBS as it embarks on the second, trickier phase of merging with its fallen rival, after acquiring it in an emergency rescue deal last year.
+Chief Executive Sergio Ermotti has previously flagged that IT integration is one of the biggest risks facing UBS as it embarks on the second, trickier phase of merging with the fallen rival it acquired in an emergency rescue deal last year.

-Ermotti said in May that any delay to the IT integration would hit cost savings the Swiss banking giant has pledged to generate.
+Ermotti said in May that any delay to the IT integration would hit the Swiss banking giant's promised cost savings.

-The bank will begin migrating clients booked in Luxembourg and Hong Kong in the coming weeks, and Singapore slightly later, and other countries would follow later in 2024 and next year.
-UBS expects to migrate 1.3 million clients overall, he said.
+The bank will begin migrating clients booked in Luxembourg and Hong Kong in the coming weeks, with Singapore slightly later and other countries following later in 2024 and next year.
+UBS expects to migrate 1.3 million clients overall, Dargan said.

 Investors have been pleased with how the biggest banking takeover since the global financial crisis is proceeding.
 UBS shares have gained nearly 56% in value since the takeover of Credit Suisse was announced in March 2023.

-But the IT integration is fraught with risks given its complexity and the sheer size of the client base and data transfers.
+But the IT integration is fraught with risks, given its complexity and the enormity of the client base and data transfers.

 For Credit Suisse, UBS is migrating 110 petabytes of data, with each petabyte equivalent to 500 billion pages of printed text, enough to fill 20 million large filing cabinets.

-"We are pretty much on target for applications and ahead on servers," he said.
+"We are pretty much on target for applications and ahead on servers," he added.

 © Reuters.
 FILE PHOTO: A UBS logo is pictured on the branch of the Swiss bank in Lucerne, Switzerland, June 14, 2024.
 REUTERS/Denis Balibouse/File Photo